Skip to main content

 note

-Run make info from the deployment folder to view the admin credentials you need to log in.
+Run ./artemis info from the deployment folder to view the admin credentials you need to log in.

 CommandDescription